 - 50g soft light brown sugar (if you are using all cooking apples you will need to add a little more sugar)

-- 1 tsp ground cinnamon (optional)
+- 1 teaspoon ground cinnamon or ground mixed spice (optional)

-- 1 tbsp water or apple juice
+- 1 tablespoon water or apple juice

 - 150g fresh blackberries

 - FOR THE CRUMBLE TOPPING